FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 `accessible` can target classes, methods and fields:

 - Fields and Classes are made public.
-- Methods are made public, and final if originally `private`.
+- Methods are made public, and final if originally private.

 Making a method or field accessible also makes its class accessible.